-In May 2017, the GASB issued Statement No. 86, Certain Debt Extinguishment Issues effective for fiscal years beginning after June 15, 2017.
-The primary objective of this Statement is to improve consistency in accounting and financial reporting for in-substance defeasance of debt.
+In April 2018, the GASB issued Statement No. 88, Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements effective for fiscal years beginning after June 15, 2018.
+The primary objective of this Statement is to improve the information that is disclosed in notes to government financial statements related to debt, including direct borrowings and direct placements.
+It also clarifies which liabilities governments should include when disclosing information related to debt.
 There are no applicable reporting requirements for the System related to this Statement.